mpcgt/saguenay/SECURITY.md

 We will investigate all legitimate reports and do our best to resolve the problem quickly.

-[Go to this link](https://github.com/mpcgt/saguenay/security/advisories/new) to report any security issues.
+[Go to this link](https://github.com/mpcgt/saguenay/security/advisories/new) to report any security issues or send us an e-mail sgn.ntwk@gmail.com.